Kemp Klein

 Employee Military Service

-The rights of employees to a leave of absence for military service and to return to their jobs is governed by the Uniformed Services Employment and Reemployment Rights Act (USERRA).
-USERRA provides leaves of absence and reemployment rights to members of the armed forces including the National Guard and Reserves who temporarily leave their civilian jobs to perform military duty.
-In addition to statutory requirements, most union contracts and many employee manuals and handbooks contain provisions relating to employees performing military service.
-The USERRA regulations are over 40 pages long but the basics are as follows:
+The rights of employees to take a military leave of absence and to return to their jobs after service are governed by the Uniformed Services Employment and Reemployment Rights Act (USERRA).
+USERRA protects employee military service, providing reemployment rights and job protections to members of the armed forces, including the National Guard and Reserves, who temporarily leave civilian employment to perform military duty.
+These military leave rights impose specific employer obligations under USERRA, which are often supplemented by union agreements and employee handbooks.

 1. An employer may not deny leave to an employee who enters military service including training whether the service is voluntary or involuntary.